WSJS: 1970s

+On November 10, 1972, WSJS and WSJS-FM announced a move to a building built for IBM in 1961 after IBM moved out.

-In 1976 Lee became program director of WSJS and WTQR. (*George Brown was Program Director in 1979 and at least as late as 1982).
+In 1976, Lee became program director of WSJS and WTQR. (*George Brown was Program Director in 1979 and at least as late as 1982).
 Lee left radio in 1982 but his career included roles in several movies and TV shows, and he was the narrator of Beyond the Wheel, a program about NASCAR on The Speed Channel.

 In 1979, Glenn Scott moved from WXII to WSJS to replace Williams as morning host, a position he held for almost 30 years.
 For the last few years, he did the show from his home in Horse Shoe, near Hendersonville, after moving closer to his children.
 He almost considered retiring but changed his mind when the station made arrangements for the remote broadcasts.

 1980s

-In 1982, former WTOB news Anchor Smith Patterson joined the station and in 1983 was made full-time by then station manager Roger Stockton.
+In 1982, former WTOB news anchor Smith Patterson joined the station and in 1983 was made full-time by then station manager Roger Stockton.
 Patterson then joined Glenn Scott on the morning show for the rest of Scott's tenure 1984–2007.
-Patterson was with the station doing the morning news with JR Snider and also hosting the 5 a.m.
-Early Morning News With Smith Patterson until March, 2012.
+Patterson was with the station doing the morning news with JR Snider and also hosting the 5 AM.
+Early Morning News With Smith Patterson until March 2012.

+As of 1986, WSJS played "a light, pop sound that is neither rock 'n' roll nor classical" for people over 35.
+Manager Donald Boyles said many markets did not have this type of music.

 In 1988, Bob Costner became WSJS news director, a position he would hold for nearly 20 years.